I need Full Stack:

 Outstaffing: a Rational Move

-Need not only practical advice on how to hire overseas employees, but also professional assistance with the administrative part and People Ops?
-The EOR services typically are included in the talent management services provided through the outstaffing hiring model.
+Need not only practical advice on how to hire an international employee, but also professional help with the admin side and People Ops?
+The EOR services typically are included in the talent management services provided through the outstaffing hiring model, which shares many benefits with offshore staffing services — especially when it comes to reducing admin load and staying compliant across borders.

 FAQ